 As noted above, the new theory must provide both conceptual and analytical guidance.
 ENL achieves the first by offering sustainable and human-centered approaches to the core economic sequence: allocation, production, distribution, and consumption.
 The aim at each stage is maximum well-being, which is defined in terms of physical health and the satisfaction of unmanipulated wants.
 Outputs are granted environmental resources only to the extent that they serve this end, and overall environmental limits are strictly observed.
 ENL provides analytical guidance by offering a set of graphical tools based on this perspective.
-Given sufficient theoretical development, these could be used to establish rational objectives for the full range of economic activities.
+Given sufficient theoretical and quantitative development, these could be used to establish rational objectives for the full range of economic activities.
 For a detailed description of ENL, see this book, which is available as a free PDF.
 Also available are a succinct overview and a more detailed introduction.

 Once an ENL-like framework and a qualified social force are in place, the transition to a sustainable economy becomes feasible.
 To facilitate this transition I propose the principle of minimum effective change.
 This retains as much of capitalism as is consistent with sustainable well-being, thereby minimizing the social resistance to this deeply disruptive shift.
 For example, properly regulated markets and private economic ownership are potentially consistent with a sustainable world, and should therefore be retained in suitable forms.
 Capitalism's two critical weaknesses are its innate growth compulsion and its tendency towards excessive inequality.
 The economic transition should seek to remove these defects while objectively evaluating the system's useful features for incorporation into its sustainable replacement.